It can happen – it is already happening!

 Many streets are already starting a Street Association.

-A small core group (maybe 6-8 people) meets over a coffee every month or two to come up with ideas and then makes things happen.
+A small core group (maybe 6-8 people) meets over a coffee maybe four or five times a year to come up with ideas and then makes things happen.

 How does it start?

 Simple: put a letter around inviting residents who want to see more community spirit to come together for an evening (in someone’s house, in a pub, hall, or under a gazebo on a green).
 Discuss the idea.
 If people are keen, ask for volunteers to join a core group and take it forward from there, together.
 It just takes someone to take the initiative.

 We have a free Street Association starter pack, which gives you all the help you need

 That sends you an email, which carries links to relevant downloads, such as a suggested letter to neighbours, a video you and your neighbours can watch together, window stickers, ideas for events.
 To get it, click our FREE Street Association starter pack »

 Taking the plunge and being the catalyst on your street is one way in which you can make a real difference to many lives.
 It’s a wonderful thing to do.
 Why not give it a go?